Ear, Nose & Throat (ENT) cares for people who require surgery for problems relating to the ear, nose and throat, including surgery for cancer.

 - Children under 18 years of age

-- Cosmetic surgery other than those meeting the specific indications outlined in the Department of Health Guidelines for Aesthetic Surgery on the Public Hospital Waiting List
+- Cosmetic surgery other than those meeting the specific indications outlined in the Victorian Department of Health Aesthetic Procedures and indications for surgery in Victorian public health services.

-- Snoring without sleep apnoea (sleep study must be performed prior to referral)
+- Snoring without sleep apnoea: sleep study must be performed prior to referral – refer to General Respiratory and Sleep Medicine

-- Allergic or vasomotor rhinitis - refer to Asthma, Allergy & Clinical Immunology
+- Allergic or vasomotor rhinitis – refer to Asthma, Allergy and Clinical Immunology.

-- Post nasal drip or simple persistent nasal obstruction
+- Post nasal drip with intermittent nasal obstruction.

 Refer your patient